jira-assistant/jira-assistant/docs/reference/process_excel_file.md

 **`--sprint-schedule-file`**

-> Indicate the milestone definition file which defined the order of each milestone.
+> The location where you would like to read the milestone definition file which defines the order of each milestone.
-> Absolute or relative path are all supported.
+> Absolute or relative paths are all supported.

 > **Default: Sprint schedule file inside the package.**